 From writing a mock grant to spending a semester studying abroad, from presenting your research at a national conference to heading up a student organization – the opportunities open to you are truly incredible!

 Upon graduation, you’ll be ready to make important scientific contributions.
 You’ll be armed with the knowledge, hands-on experience and critical-thinking skills needed for success – no matter where your path leads you.

 Molecular biology majors have an exclusive opportunity for summer research through the Polar Research Experience Program in Molecular Biology (PREP-MB).
-Students selected receive a $1,600 stipend and spend four weeks in the summer conducting research with ONU professors.
+Students selected receive a $1,600 stipend and spend five weeks in the summer conducting research with ONU professors.
 PREP-MB prepares students for Research Experiences for Undergraduates (REU) programs and graduate school in molecular biology or biomedical sciences.

 SCIENTISTS IN THE HOUSE

 Every year, we bring renowned life science scholars to campus to share their discoveries – and their journeys – with students.
 Recent speakers for the Keiser Distinguished Lectureship in Life Sciences have included Renee Pera, an internationally recognized stem cell scientist, and David Quammen, a noted science writer describing the impact of viruses in a globalized world.

 KYLE STINEHART BS WITH A MAJOR IN MOLECULAR BIOLOGY ’11, BSBA ’11

 Molecular biology is an excellent field for anyone interested in medicine, research or a career that blends the two.
 So many advances in medicine today stem directly from the field of molecular biology.
 I enjoy the opportunity to work with new people every day.
 The connection that a doctor can make with a patient and his or her family is an incredible privilege.